kbase/auth2/design/anonymousTokens.md

 * Most KBase core services (including data services) should never see an an AT.
 * Narrative:
-  * When a user without a KBase cookie in the browser loads the KBase UI, an anonymous token would be generated and stored in a cookie (potentially the same cookie).
+  * When a user without a KBase cookie in the browser loads the KBase UI, an AT would be generated and stored in a cookie (potentially the same cookie).
   * Starting a narrative would assign the docker container to the username in the AT.
     * Narratives started in this manner would always be read-only to the user and must